pam-exchange/SymantecPAM-PAMUser/README.md

 The Symantec PAM connector here is used to manage password for PAM login users.
 Think of PAM as an end-point where the target account is a PAM login user.

 The `PAM User` connector is covering two scenarios.
-In addition to managing a local PAM user using the `PAM User` connector, an example showing how to automate login to PAM without showing the password to the user.
+In addition to managing a local PAM user using the `PAM User` connector, there is also an example showing how to automate login to PAM using a local PAM user and an Active Directory user.

 Quick jump to detailed description